Sony Xperia Z3+

-The Sony Xperia Z3+ (known as the Sony Xperia Z4 in Japan) is an Android smartphone produced by Sony.
-Unveiled on April 20, 2015, it is an upgraded version of 2014's Xperia Z3 with improved specifications, a thinner body and Android 5.0 "Lollipop".
-The phone was awarded for the best European Multimedia Smartphone for the year 2015-2016 by European Imaging and Sound Association.
+The Sony Xperia Z3+ (known as the Sony Xperia Z4 in Japan), and its variant, the Sony Xperia Z3+ dual, are Android smartphones produced by Sony.
+Unveiled on April 20, 2015, the phones are upgraded versions of 2014's Xperia Z3 and Xperia Z3 dual with improved specifications, a thinner body and Android 5.0 "Lollipop" respectively.
+The phones were awarded for the best European Multimedia Smartphone for the year 2015-2016 by European Imaging and Sound Association.

 History

 The device was first unveiled on April 20, 2015 exclusively for release in Japan as the Xperia Z4.
 On May 26, 2015, Sony announced an international release for the device scheduled for June; for the international release, the device was re-marketed as the Xperia Z3+.
 On June 16, 2015, Sony announced the Xperia Z4v (E6508), a variant of the Xperia Z3+/Z4 exclusively for Verizon Wireless in the United States.
 However, on October 5, 2015, Sony and Verizon announced the device had been cancelled, citing stiff competition from other flagships, as well as poor launch timing with the release of its successor, the Xperia Z5.

 The Xperia Z4 first went on sale in Japan on June 10, 2015, and the Xperia Z3+ first went on sale in Hong Kong on June 12, 2015.